fishpercolator/lcc-schools/app/views/static_content/about.html.md

 # About

 This demo was put together for the Leeds City Council Schools Admissions Innovation Lab held on 29th June 2015.
-It's a slightly fleshed-out version of the app presented (with these [slides](https://raw.githubusercontent.com/rgarner/lcc-schools/master/docs/School-Admissions.pdf)) on that day.
+It's a fleshed-out version of the app presented (with these [slides](https://raw.githubusercontent.com/rgarner/lcc-schools/master/docs/School-Admissions.pdf)) on that day.

 ## Usage notes